jorismueller/Joris-website/content/work_in_progress/3G/index.md

 publication: ""
 publication_short: ""

 abstract: "Do new communication technologies facilitate the diffusion of political movements?
-We study 3G mobile internet in Africa to find out how."
+We study 3G mobile internet in Africa to find out."

 summary: "Do new communication technologies facilitate the diffusion of political movements?
-We study 3G mobile internet in Africa to find out how."
+We study 3G mobile internet in Africa to find out."

 featured: false
 ---